If you are not redirected within 30 seconds, please click here to continue.

 Mortgage refinancing is the act of paying off an existing mortgage with a brand new one.
 Homeowners do this to take advantage of a lower interest rate, consolidate debt, change mortgage types, or access the equity in their home.

-Suppose you are three years into a five year fixed term mortgage and interest rates have plunged since you first got your mortgage.
-New home buyers will be paying a much lower rate for the same term that you did.
+Suppose you are three years into a 5-year fixed term mortgage and interest rates have plunged since you first got your mortgage.
+New homebuyers will be paying a much lower rate for the same term that you did.

 A lower interest rate helps pay off loan principal faster, building your equity quicker and ultimately reducing the length of your mortgage.

 That begs the question: Should you honour your initial mortgage obligation and pay the higher rate for another two years, or take advantage of the lower rate by refinancing now?